Outgoing Erasmus+ study

 - list which exams you want to delete and which to add in table A2

-- the correspondence of the added/changed teaching units must be specified in table B2.
-Ask for permission from UniGe teachers who teach that subject
+- the correspondence of the added/changed teaching units must be specified in table B2

-When the form is complete with all the signatures, you can have it sent from the foreign university to the School Erasmus Office.
+When the form is complete with all the signatures, send it by email to the School Desk with a copy to the Internationalization Office.

 To extend your study abroad

-If you wish to extend your stay abroad beyond the duration provided for in the agreement, you must send to the International Mobility Service the authorisation request with a declaration of the foreign university's willingness to accept the Erasmus+ conditions for the new duration and the Richiesta di riconoscimento esami in Mobilità estera.
+If you wish to extend your stay abroad beyond the duration provided for in the agreement, you must send by email to the International Mobility Service the request for period extension (annex B in the Important documents section of this page) with a declaration of the foreign university's willingness to accept the Erasmus+ conditions for the new duration and the Richiesta di riconoscimento esami in Mobilità estera - Request for the approval of exams in Foreign Mobility (in the Important documents section of this page) of the professor in charge at Università di Genova.

 You must submit your documentation at least 30 days before the end of the Erasmus period that you have signed up for.